noraracht/kf2vec_Wol19_Models/README.md

-# kf2vec_WolModels
+# kf2vec_Wol19_Models
-WoL19 models used with kf2vec.
+This repository contains trained WoL19 models that were used to validate kf2vec.